 Be Honest With Your Doctor

-Unfortunately, men who report traditional views of masculinity are not only less likely to go to the doctor, they are also less likely to be honest about their health history and current symptoms.
+Unfortunately, some men are not only less likely to go to the doctor, they are also less likely to be honest about their health history and current symptoms.
 Choose a doctor you’re comfortable with and be honest with them about what’s really going on.
 This enables them to arm you with information and a path toward treatment if necessary.
 The more often you’re open, the easier it will become, and the less you’ll cringe at the thought of an exam.

 Avoiding the doctor won’t make your health issues go away.
 Lean on your support network (taking a buddy to the doctor doesn’t make you weak), and find a doctor you can really trust.
 You’ll thank yourself later for taking care of yourself today.